mitogen-hq/mitogen/docs/ansible.rst

 Patches
 ~~~~~~~

-Three small patches are employed to hook into Ansible in desirable locations,
+Three small runtime patches are employed to hook into Ansible in desirable
-in order to override uses of shell, the module executor, and the mechanism for
+locations, in order to override uses of shell, the module executor, and the
-selecting a connection plug-in.
-While it is hoped the patches can be avoided in
+mechanism for selecting a connection plug-in.
+While it is hoped the patches can
-future, for interesting versions of Ansible deployed today this simply is not
+be avoided in future, for interesting versions of Ansible deployed today this
-possible, and so they continue to be required.
+simply is not possible, and so they continue to be required.

 The patches are well defined, act conservatively including by disabling
 themselves when non-Mitogen connections are in use, and additional third party